My Boyfriend Just Tried to Citizen's Arrest Tony Blair

-I'm going to assume he politely declined.
+I'm going to assume he politely declined, again.
 What happened next?

-One of his sons got up and went to get the plainclothes security from downstairs.
-I decided to get out of there sharpish—I've had a few run-ins with the police in the past and it never ends well.
+One of his sons got up and went to get the plain clothes security from downstairs.
+I decided to get out of there sharpish, I've had a few run-ins with the police in the past and it never ends well.
 They have no respect for the laws they are supposed to uphold.
-I quit my job [at the restaurant] there and then.
-I'd been planning to leave anyway.
+I quit my job there and then – I'd been planning to leave anyway.
 I haven't spoken to my employers since.
 I feel a little bad... they were really nice.

 Did Blair react in the way you expected him to react?

 It all panned out pretty much how I thought it would, except that I didn't expect him to start debating with me.
 I think he actually believed the lies that were coming out of his mouth.
-We all know that the humanitarian angle of the war was retrofitted after the decision to go to war when Blair and Bush failed to get UN Security Council approval.
+We all know that the humanitarian angle of the war was retrofitted after the decision to go to war, when Blair and Bush failed to get UNSC approval.

 What do you hope will come from the attempted arrests?

 I hope that it will keep people from forgetting that he is a war criminal.
-I hope one day he faces his charges at the Hague.
+I hope one day he faces his charges in The Hague.
 People seem to think that those laws only apply to Nazis and African warlords.

 If you saw him again would you do anything differently?